AitorGuti/blog-code/aitorgutiblog/content/post/2022/2022-09-20-Spain-GDPpc.md

 ![](/img/posts/2022-09-20-Spain-GDPpc/GDPPC_Percent_Change.png)<!-- -->

-An animation is made shocasing the absolute change in GDPPC for each province from 2000 to 2019.
+An animation is made showcasing the absolute change in GDPPC for each province from 2000 to 2019.

 ``` r